 If you have ever tasted seawater by accident, you know that it has a very salty taste.
 But, why is seawater so salty?
-Seawater owes its salty taste to the high quantities of dissolved salts, gases, and other minerals in the water.
-In this interactivity, use the arrows in the lower right corner to learn more about salinity and dissolved substances in seawater.
+Seawater owes its salty taste to the high quantities of dissolved salts, gasses, and other minerals in the water.
+In this interactivity, use the previous and next buttons to explore salinity and the dissolved substances in seawater.

-Not only does seawater contain salts, such as sodium chloride, but it also contains a lot of minerals and dissolved gasses.
+Seawater not only contains salts such as sodium chloride, but also lots of minerals and dissolved gasses.
 These include elements such as chlorine, sulfur, magnesium, calcium, and potassium.

 Scientists measure the amount of dissolved substances in seawater to determine its salinity.
-Although the salinity of seawater varies from place to place, in general, it has a salinity of about 3.5%.
+Although the salinity of seawater varies from place to place, in general it has a salinity of about 3.5%.
 This means that the remaining 96.5% of seawater is pure water.
-As you can imagine, it does not take much to make seawater so salty.
+As you can imagine, it doesn't take much to make seawater so salty!

-When comparing pure water to seawater, it is important to note several differences.
-Pure water is an odorless, colorless liquid because it does not contain any dissolved substances.
+When comparing pure water to seawater, it's important to note several differences.
+Pure water is an odorless, colorless liquid because it doesn't contain any dissolved substances.
 You can find pure water at your grocery store labeled as distilled water.

 In contrast, seawater has a salty taste and a distinct smell due to the various concentrations of dissolved substances and organic matter.
-All of these dissolved substances, especially the salts, change the freezing and boiling points of seawater.
-Pure water freezes at 0° Celsius and boils at 100° Celsius.
+All these dissolved substances, especially the salts, change the freezing and boiling points of seawater.
+As you may know, pure water freezes at 0° Celsius and boils at 100° Celsius.
 Seawater has a slightly lower freezing point at -1.91° Celsius, and a slightly higher boiling point at 100.56° Celsius.